zbzailab/Astroverse-i18n/src/content/posts/us/endpoints.md

 ### HTTP methods

 In addition to the `GET` function, you can export a function with the name of any [HTTP method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).
-When a request comes in, second will check the method and call the corresponding function.
+When a request comes in, astro will check the method and call the corresponding function.

 You can also export an `ALL` function to match any method that doesn't have a corresponding exported function.
-If there is a request with no matching method, it will redirect to your site's [404 page](/en/core-concepts/second-pages/#custom-404-error-page).
+If there is a request with no matching method, it will redirect to your site's [404 page](/en/core-concepts/astro-pages/#custom-404-error-page).

 ```ts title="src/pages/methods.json.ts"
 export const GET: APIRoute = ({ params, request }) => {